 Students, faculty, and staff have the option to report to law enforcement simultaneously or in lieu of reporting to the institution.
-NYFA encourages members of the community to report incidents of sexual students, faculty, and staff have the right to decline to notify such authorities.
+NYFA encourages members of the community to report incidents of sexual assault, dating violence, domestic violence, or stalking to law enforcement and, if requested, the Title IX Coordinator can provide assistance in notifying NYPD or other local law enforcement agencies.
+However, students, faculty, and staff have the right to decline to notify such authorities.